 INTERNSHIP PROGRAM ADMISSIONS

 Applicant must be a Ph.D. candidate from an APA-approved

 doctoral program in clinical psychology.

-We follow APPIC guidelines in selecting interns (available at
+We follow APPIC guidelines in selecting interns (available

-www.natmatch.com/psychint)
+BASIC REQUIREMENTS at www.natmatch.com/psychint)

-Prior to beginning internship training, applicant must complete: Successful completion of all graduate coursework towards a doctoral degree including practica and
+Successful completion of all graduate

+Prior to coursework towards a doctoral degree

-DACIO externships
+beginning internship including practica and externships

-BASIC REQUIREMENTS Endorsement of readiness for internship training
+training, Endorsement of readiness for internship

-TE GOTTE METTO by the director of their graduate program
+applicant training by the director of their graduate program

-MINIMUM HOURS REQUIRED AT
+must MINIMUM HOURS REQUIRED AT

-APPLICATION
+complete: APPLICATION

-Total Direct Intervention Hours REQUIRED PREFERRED

-500 800

 Total Direct REQUIRED PREFERRED

+Intervention 500 800

+Hours 300 800

+Total Direct REQUIRED PREFERRED

 Contact Assessment 50 400

 Hours 50 100

+Other riodio

-Other required n/A
+required quired N/A

+minimum

-minimum criteria
+criteria

 Submission of NO MORE THAN three

 letters of recommendation.

 Do NOT submit additional materials other than

-the APPIC application

-New York Presbyterian Hospital does not offer sponsorship for
+the APPIC application New York Presbyterian Hospital does not offer sponsorship

-visas
+for visas

-A select number of applicants will be invited for interviews (2-3 hour commitment) with the faculty.)
+A select number of applicants will be invited for interviews

-(2 0 110 21 0 0 111 111 111 11 11 11 11 11 11 11 1
+(2-3 hour commitment) with the faculty.)

 FINANCIAL AND OTHER BENEFIT SUPPORT FOR UPCOMING TRAINING YEAR

-Annual Stipend - Full-time interns \$40,950
+Annual Stipend Full-time interns \$40,950

 Half-time interns N/A

 Medical Insurance Access for intern YES

-Т Trainee contribution to cost required NO
+Tra rainee contribution to cost required NO

 Coverage of family member(s) available YES

-С Coverage of legally married partner available YES
+Со Coverage of legally married partner available YES

-Co Coverage of domestic partner available YES
+Coverage of domestic partner available YES

 Paid Personal Time Off and/or Vacation Hours Annually 150

-Hours Paid Annually 0
+Hours Paid Annually у 0

-Sick and/or Extended Leave In the event of medical conditions and/or family needs that require extended leave, does program allow reasonable unpaid leave in excess of personal time off YES
+Sick and/or Extended Leave 8 In the event of medical conditions and/or family needs that require extended leave, does program allow reasonable unpaid leave in excess of personal time off YES

-Other b enefits Coverage under hospit tal malprac tice ir nsurance
+Other benefits Coverage under hospital malpractice insurance

-INITIAL PO ST- INTERNSHIP POSITIONS (2016-202 2)
+INITIAL POST-INTERNSHIP POSITIONS (2016-2023)

-Total # of interns Total # of interns who did not seek employment because they returned to their doctoral program/are completing doctoral degree Post-internship location Post-Doctoral Residency Position (PD) Employment Position (EP)
+Total # of interns Total # of interns who did not seek employment because they returned to their doctoral program/are completing doctoral degree Post-internship location Post- Doctoral Residency Position (PD) Employment Position (EP)

-28 0 Academic Medical Center 23
+Academic Medical Center 26

-0 Other Medical Center or Hospital 1 1
+32 0 Other Medical Center or Hospital 1 1

-Academic University/Department 1 1
+Academic University/Department 1 2

 Private Practice 1